mosip/documentation/docs/Master-Data-Services-Functionality.md

 3. Responds with the doc_type Code and doccat_code for the Document Category-Type mapping deleted successfully
 1. In case of Exceptions, system triggers relevant error messages.

-### D. Fetch applicant type based on Individual Type Code, Date of Birth, Gender Type Code and Biometric Exception Type
+### Fetch applicant type based on Individual Type Code, Date of Birth, Gender Type Code and Biometric Exception Type
 On receiving a request to get Applicant type with input parameters (Individual Type Code, Date of Birth, Gender Type Code and Biometric Exception Type), the system derives the Applicant Type from the input parameter and performs the following steps:

 1. Validates if the request contains the following input parameters